NanoComp/meep/doc/docs/ChunksAndSymmetry.md

-called once for every `chunk` in the problem---including both chunks whose fields are present in memory, and those whose aren't due to being eliminated by symmetry---with a long list arguments describing the chunk in question.
+called once for every `chunk` in the problem---including both chunks whose fields are present in memory, and those whose aren't due to being eliminated by symmetry---with a long list of arguments describing the chunk in question.

 The body of your chunk-loop function will typically want to execute a loop over all grid points in the chunk.
 This is facilitated by a host